Sue A. McConnell

 Consumers should familiarize themselves with Olympic logos, graphics and branding, and consider shopping directly with the official website of the 2014 Sochi Olympics.
 To be certain you are getting official Olympic merchandise, follow these easy steps:

-- If you want to check out a product found elsewhere, or report counterfeit merchandise, hover over the little plus sign in the upper right corner and click on “Authentication.”
+• Start shopping!
+If you want to check out a product found elsewhere, or report counterfeit merchandise, hover over the little plus sign in the upper right corner on the home page and click on “Authentication.”

 BBB reminds shoppers that most “collectible” merchandise is manufactured in large quantities and rarely rises in value.
 If you want to purchase a “limited edition” memento, check to see just how limited it is before making a decision.

 Feeling impetuous and thinking about going to Sochi?
 BBB warns that travel packages and ticket packages can easily be fraudulent or at least not what you expect.
 The official site for purchasing tickets is tickets.sochi2014.com, which includes authorized tickets sold between fans (click on “Fan2Fan”).